samanthamoss87/Project-1/README.md

 - Once I have learnt JavaScript I will adding a pop-up Cookie section once you are in the page.
 That the customer will have to accept or decline.

-### Additonal pages
+### Additional pages

 - Management Page, I have already designed the management page on my Figma.
 This will added underneath the about us section in the Nav once I have learned JavaScript.
-- Additional pages on industry Section, for more information on the Indutry sector section on future implementations.
+- Additional pages on industry Section, for more information on the indutry sector section on future implementations.

 ### Audio